-The fund may use derivative instruments (including OTC derivatives) for the purpose of maintaining the fund's investment focus.
+The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
 However, the use of derivatives is of such a nature that it is only expected to have a marginal impact on the fund's risk profile.

-The underlying assets to derivative instruments may consist of or be related to:
+The underlying assets to derivative instruments may consist of or be related to

 - such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

 - a financial index,

-- exchange rates,
+- interest rates,

-- currencies, or
+- · exchange rates or

-- interest rates.
+- · foreign currencies.